Angami Naga: Festivals

-Te–l Khukhu is a festival that falls on 13th of Chünyi (July).
-It is a time of giving and sharing of food with each other.
-This is the only festival dedicated for girls.
-Gone were the days when different animistic rituals were performed but with the advent of Christianity the rituals were no longer performed.
-Today it is celebrated as a time of get-togetherness and sharing with the dear and near ones.
+Te–l Khukhu is a festival that falls on the 13th of Chünyi (July).
+It is a time of giving and sharing food with each other.
+This is the only festival dedicated to girls.
+Gone were the days when different animistic rituals were performed, but with the advent of Christianity, the rituals were no longer performed.
+Today, it is celebrated as a time of get-togetherness and sharing with the dear and near ones.